sphist94/UsedCarSite_DB/README.md

 # UsedCarSite_DB
-KNU 2019.2 DB TERM PROJECT
+DB TERM PROJECT in KNU Second Semester in 2019

+## Used Module
+* Javascript
+* JQuery
+* bootstrap